Towing & Wheel Locking

 Parking Advisory Committee (PAC)

-The PAC reviews parking policies and procedures and makes recommendations to university administration.
-The PAC also considers requests for special parking accommodations resulting because of special job requirements or other circumstances.
-The PAC includes two faculty members, two staff members, two graduate students, two undergraduate students and a representative of the Access Services.
+The PAC reviews parking policies and procedures and makes recommendations to the university administration.
+The PAC also considers requests for special parking accommodations because of special job requirements or other circumstances.
+The PAC includes two faculty members, two staff members, two graduate students, two undergraduate students, and a representative of Parking Services.
 Members serve for two years.
-The chairperson of the committee is appointed by the Vice President of Finance.
+The Vice President of Finance appoints the chairperson of the committee.

 - Buy a parking permit